SachinCoder11/SCT_WD_2/README.md

---> My Stopwatch <--
+## --> My Stopwatch <--

-This is a simple responsive
+- This is a simple stopwatch

 https://github.com/user-attachments/assets/983025fc-d8b2-4b38-9e56-af51de98fb7e

- stopwatch web application that allows users to start, pause, reset, and log lap times.
+ - stopwatch web application that allows users to start, pause, reset, and log lap times.
 It features a user-friendly interface and is built using HTML, CSS, and JavaScript.

 ## Features